Code-Beaker/Code-Beaker/README.md

 # Hello!
 I'm Tharun Raj ♥.
 From Kerala, India 🏠.
-I'm a student 🎒 as well as a beginner web-developer 🌐.
+I'm a student 🎒 as well as a beginner Frontend Developer 🌐

 ## Currently Learning
 - Javascript 💛